 We were informed that the first out of the last three kilometres would be the hardest one – hundreds of steep steps and sometimes some rope to pull yourself up if the mountain was too steep to make stairs.
 In addition, you walk in complete darkness with the light from the head torches being the only light.
 Safe to say that this part isn’t very pleasant.
 And because it was raining a bit during the first hours of the night, we also had to be aware of the slippery surface, making it even more unpleasant.

 However, we managed to move uphill slowly, but the higher up we got, the harder it was to breathe.
-The air was really thin, and we were aware of altitude sickness that can occur at these heights – typically above 2400 metres.
+The air was really thin, and we were aware of high altitude sickness that can occur at these heights – typically above 2400 metres.
 The day before, we had met a few people descending the mountain who told us they didn’t make it because they felt sick.
 Both my brother and I felt a little dizzy but otherwise, we were fine, and we continued.

 At 5.45 am, the clouds that had been in the sky for the whole time started to disappear, and the sun was about to rise.

 Standing on top of Mount Kinabalu

 At 6 am, we reached Low’s Peak – the summit of Mount Kinabalu 4095,2 metres above sea level just in time for sunrise.
 Let me just say that it was absolutely magical!